-MCAD's Learning Center is an interdisciplinary academic support center that includes Disability Services.
-The center supports equitable access to education, runs the Peer Mentor Program, and offers online and in-person assistance with writing, software, time management, study skills, English as a Foreign/Second Language, and professional development.
-Tutoring areas include:
+MCAD's Learning Center is an interdisciplinary academic support center that includes Accessibility Services for students with disabilities.
+The Center supports equitable access to education; runs the Peer Mentor Program; and offers online and in-person assistance with academic advising, writing, software, time management, study skills, and professional development.